matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 - **Octave** — an interval of twice a given frequency or pitch.
 - **Oscillator** — something that moves back and forth to produce a regular wave
 - **Outlet** — the part of an object that sends data out, sitting at the bottom of the object.
 Different types of objects have different numbers of outlets — some have none!
+- **Native USB MIDI** — a quality of a device that enables it to appear as an instrument input on the computer without another program needed to mediate the connection.
 - **Noise** — a sound without a clear sense of pitch.
 - **Parameter** — something that can be measured and/or altered to express the quality of a sound or process
 - **Physical modelling** — a type of synthesis in which real-world acoustic qualities of a sound or instrument are mimicked using combinations of electronic processes